apache/airflow/dev/README_AIRFLOW3_DEV.md

 If the PR is relevant for both Airflow 3 and 2 it should target `main` branch.

+Note: The mental model of Airflow 2.11 is bridge release for Airflow 3.
+As a result, Airflow 2.11 is not planned to introduce new features other than ones relevant as bridge release for Airflow 3.
+That said, we recognize that there may be exceptions.
+If you believe a specific feature is must have for Airflow 2.11 you need to raise this as discussion thread in the mailing list.
+Points to address to make your case:

+1. You must clarify what is the urgency (why it can't wait for Airflow 3)
+2. You need be willing to deliver the feature for both main branch and Airflow 2.11 branch
+3. You must be willing to provide support future bug fixes as needed.

+Points to consider on how PMC members evaluate the request of exception:

+1. Feature impact.
+Is it really urgent?
+How many are affected?
+2. Are there any workarounds?
+3. Scope of change.
+Both in code lines / number of files and components changed.
+4. Is the feature at the heart of Airflow (scheduler, dag parser) or peripheral.
+5. Identity of the requester.
+Is the request from/supported by a member of the community?
+6. Similar previous cases approved.
+7. Other considerations that may raise by PMC members depending on the case.

 ## Developing for Airflow 3

 PRs should target `main` branch.